AsutoshDalei/hackoffv3/README.md

 5. COVID19: The project's main aim is to eliminate the possibility of physical contact with any surface in the lift.
 Thus reducing the spread of the Coronavirus

 ## Future developments:
-Hand Gesture control mechanism
+1.Hand Gesture control mechanism
-Advancements in the App
+2.Advancements in the App
-More generalized button pressing mechanism
+3.More generalized button pressing mechanism